Archaeometallurgy: Non-ferrous archaeometallurgy

 The specific study of the non-ferrous metals used in past.
 Gold, silver and copper were the first to be used by ancient humans.
 Gold and copper are both found in their 'native' state in nature, and were thus the first to be exploited as they did not need to be smelted from their ores.
 They could be hammered into sheets or decorative shapes.
 The extraction of copper from its ores may have developed due to the attractive colouring and value of ores such as malachite.

 Ferrous archaeometallurgy

 The specific study of the ferrous compounds (those including iron, Fe) used in the past.
 Iron metal was first encountered in meteorites, and was later extracted from iron ores to create wrought iron which was never fully molten, and later, cast iron.
-Iron combined with carbon formed steel, allowing people to develop superior tools and weapons from the Iron Age to the industrial revolution.
+Iron combined with carbon formed steel, allowing people to develop superior tools and weapons from the Iron Age to the Industrial Revolution.

 History

+Early pioneers laid important groundwork for archaeometallurgy through field excavations and artifact documentation.
+Father Daniel Finn conducted systematic archaeological investigations on Lamma Island, Hong Kong from 1927-1936, recovering and documenting numerous bronze artifacts including axes, vessels, and weapons, establishing one of the first comprehensive records of Bronze Age metallurgy in South China.

-After initial sporadic work, archaeometallurgy was more widely institutionalised in the 1960s and 70s, with research groups in Britain (The British Museum, the UCL Institute of Archaeology, the Institute for Archeo-Metallurgical Studies (iams)), Germany (Deutsches Bergbau Museum) and the US (MIT and Harvard).
+After initial sporadic work, archaeometallurgy was more widely institutionalised globally during the 1960s and 70s.
+Research groups emerged in Britain (The British Museum, the UCL Institute for Archeo-Metallurgical Studies), Germany (Deutsches Bergbau Museum), the US (MIT and Harvard), and China, where the Archaeometallurgy Group of the Beijing University of Iron and Steel Technology (BUIST) was established in 1974.
+Chinese researchers beganto apply modern techniques extensively in the late 1970s.
+The growing international nature of the field was formalized in 1981 when Professors Tsun Ko (Ke Jun) and Bob Maddin established the international conference series "Beginnings of the Use of Metals and Alloys".

-Specialisations within metallurgical focus on metallography of finished objects, mineralogy of waste products such as slag and manufacturing studies.
+Since 2000, the field has experienced rapid growth, particularly in China, with over 300 research papers on ancient Chinese metallurgy published in the first 15 years of the 21st century.
+This period has seen the emergence of a new generation of scholars, many trained in the West, and increased international collaboration through symposiums beyond the BUMA conferences.